guilhermesilveira/generativemagic/README.md

 not have access to it now can have it too.
 I am not sharing it with spectators, but with those who want to learn it.

-## Do I have to pay to run it?

-No. Let me know when you make use of it ;)

-## Can I execute the routine you created?
+### What about display/perfomance rights?

 Just like any art form, if you use a tool, and your own input to create an art piece, it is your art.
-If I used it first, with my input, to create a magic routine, it is my art.
+GenerativeMagic is a tool.
+If you created a magic routine using GenerativeMagic with your own input before others, it is your art.